ludovicobesana/ludovicobesana/README.md

 - **19 – 21 May 2025 — Software Testing Forum 2025, Milan 🇮🇹**
   AI-powered quality, tracks & workshops for modern QA pros.
   👉 [Details & registration](https://www.swtestingforum.org/index.php/it/)

+- **May 26 2025 – 13:30 to 14:30 - Inspirational Talk with SheTech for POLARIS project (Online) 🇮🇹**
+  Share professional journeys, studies, challenges faced, and practical advice with five high school classes.
+The session will open with a discussion on the importance of STEM, gender stereotypes, and equity in tech.

 - **4 – 6 June 2025 — We Make Future 2025, Bologna 🇮🇹**
   90+ stages on AI, dev, marketing & digital innovation.